Pablo-RTZ/num_methods/README.md

 This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).

 See the [LICENSE](LICENSE.md) file for details.

+If you use this repository, please cite following the [citation](citation.cff).